jacobboman/obsidian-world/Mechanics/Unsorted ideas.md

 - The story levels up
 	- The cities levels up
+		- The narrative levels up
 - Magic is just defined as incremental damage in chunks for example small, medium, large and XL
 	- A small spell would do 1d4 dmg, medium 1d6 etc.
 	- A small spell could also only be an area of effect of +0, medium +5, and XL +15 or something.
 	- healing would follow the same rules.
-	- More abstract things like "conjure a magical rope "
+	- More abstract things like "conjure a magical rope"
 - Narrative fights, or; since a fight is usually a pathway to a narratively interesting point in a story, the fight has a "crescendo"
 	- Can stats boil down to how easy it is to get "spotlights" (as a resource) to do things?
 - Push yourself i.e. "stress"